adrianulbona/adrianulbona.github.io/_posts/2019-11-27-first-code.md

 I have to admit that I had a thing for intentation from back then.

-Funny thing, now that I reflect on how I actually started programming, it looks kind of ... random.
+Funny, now that I reflect on how I actually started programming, it looks kind of ... random.
 How did you started coding?